 Chapter 3.3

-SP 172 (d) Replace “subsidiary class or division” by “class or division of the subsidiary hazard”.SP 239 Delete the last sentence (“Except for air transport, batteries installed in vehicles (UN 3171) are not subject to these Regulations.”).SP 274 At the end, add the following new paragraphs:
+[Note by the secretariat: This amendment does not apply since RID/ADR/ADN refer to the label model number(s) corresponding to each subsidiary hazard]

+3.1.2.8.1.4 Add the following new 3.1.2.8.1.4:

-“For UN 3077 and UN 3082 only, the technical name may be a name shown in capital letters in column 2 of the Dangerous Goods List, provided that this name does not include “N.O.S.” and that special provision 274 is not assigned.
+“3.1.2.8.1.4 For UN Nos.
+3077 and 3082 only, the technical name may be a name shown in capital letters in column 2 of Table A of Chapter 3.2, provided that this name does not include “N.O.S.” and that special provision 274 is not assigned [against it in column (6)].
 The name which most appropriately describes the substance or mixture shall be used, e.g.:

 UN 3082, ENVIRONMENTALLY HAZARDOUS SUBSTANCE, LIQUID, N.O.S.
 (PAINT)

 UN 3082, ENVIRONMENTALLY HAZARDOUS SUBSTANCE, LIQUID, N.O.S.
+(PERFUMERY PRODUCTS).”.

-(PERFUMERY PRODUCTS)”SP 301 In the first sentence, replace “applies to machinery or apparatus” by “applies to articles such as machinery, apparatus or devices”.
+SP 301 In the first sentence, replace “applies to machinery or apparatus” by “applies to articles such as machinery, apparatus or devices”.
 In the first, second, third, fourth and fifth sentences and in the last sentence, replace “machinery or apparatus” or “machinery and apparatus” by “articles”.

 SP 309 In the last paragraph, replace “satisfactorily pass Tests 8(a), (b) and (c)” by “satisfy the criteria for classification as an ANE”.

-SP 327 In the first sentence, replace “Waste aerosols consigned” by “Waste aerosols and waste gas cartridges consigned” and “transported under this entry for” by “transported under UN 1950 or UN 2037, as appropriate, for”.
+SP 327 In the first sentence, replace “Waste aerosols consigned” by “Waste aerosols and waste gas cartridges consigned” and “carried under this entry for” by “carried under UN No. 1950 or UN No. 2037, as appropriate, for”.

-After the third sentence insert the following new sentence: “Waste gas cartridges, other than those leaking or severely deformed, shall be packed in accordance with packing instruction P003 and special packing provisions PP17 and PP96, or packing instruction LP200 and special packing provision L2.”.
+After the third sentence insert the following new sentence: “Waste gas cartridges, other than those leaking or severely deformed, shall be packed in accordance with packing instruction P003 and special packing provisions PP17 and PP96 (ADN: of ADR), or packing instruction LP200 and special packing provision L2 (ADN: of ADR).”.

-In the next sentence, replace “aerosols shall be transported in salvage packagings” by “aerosols and gas cartridges shall be transported in salvage pressure receptacles or salvage packagings”.
+In the next sentence, replace “aerosols shall be carried in salvage packagings” by “aerosols and gas cartridges shall be carried in salvage pressure receptacles or salvage packagings”.

-In the last sentence, replace “Waste aerosols shall not” by “Waste aerosols and waste gas cartridges shall not”.
+In the Note replace “Waste aerosols shall not” by “Waste aerosols and waste gas cartridges shall not”.

 Add the following new paragraph at the end:

-“Waste gas cartridges that were filled with gases of Division 2.2 and have been pierced are not subject to these Regulations.”
+“Waste gas cartridges that were filled with non-flammable, non-toxic gases of Class 2, group A or O and have been pierced are not subject to RID/ADR/ADN.”

-SP 356 After / “in vehicle, vessels”/ add “, machinery, engines” (twice).
-Replace “aircrafts” by “aircraft” (twice).
+SP 356 After “in wagons, vehicles, vessels” (RID:)/ “in vehicles, wagons, vessels”/ (ADR/ADN:) add “, machinery, engines”.

-SP 360 Replace “consigned under” by “assigned to” and add the following sentence at the end:
+SP 360 Replace “classified under” by “assigned to” and add the following sentence at the end:

-“Lithium batteries installed in cargo transport units, designed only to provide power external to the transport unit shall be assigned to entry UN 3536 LITHIUM BATTERIES INSTALLED IN CARGO TRANSPORT UNIT.”SP 363 (j) In the last paragraph, replace “in accordance with 5.3.1.1.2” by “.
-Placards shall correspond to the class indicated in Column 3 of the Dangerous Goods List of Chapter 3.2 and shall conform to the specifications given in 5.3.1.2.1;”.
+“Lithium batteries installed in cargo transport units, designed only to provide power external to the transport unit shall be assigned to entry UN 3536 LITHIUM BATTERIES INSTALLED IN CARGO TRANSPORT UNIT.”.

-SP 363 (k) In the last paragraph, delete “in accordance with 5.3.1.1.2” and add the following new sentence at the end: “Placards shall correspond to the class indicated in Column 3 of the Dangerous Goods List in Chapter 3.2 and shall conform to the specifications given in 5.3.1.2.1;”.
+[Note by the secretariat: This amendment does not apply since the revised text of the UN Model Regulations is based on RID/ADR 2019]

+[Note by the secretariat: This amendment does not apply since the revised text of the UN Model Regulations is based on RID/ADR 2019]

 SP 370 Amend the first sentence to read as follows: “This entry only applies to ammonium nitrate that meets one of the following criteria:” and at the end of the first indent, replace “and” by “or”.

 Add the following new paragraph at the end, after the indents: